Selumetinib

 Selumetinib (INN), sold under the brand name Koselugo, is a medication for the treatment of children, two years of age and older, with neurofibromatosis type I (NF-1), a genetic disorder of the nervous system causing tumors to grow on nerves.
 It is taken by mouth.

 Common side effects include headache, abdominal pain and other problems of the gastrointestinal tract, fatigue, muscle pain, as well as dry skin and other skin problems.

 Selumetinib was approved for medical use in the United States in April 2020, and in the European Union in June 2021.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The U.S. Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Selumetinib is used for the treatment of neurofibromas in those with neurofibromatosis type I (NF-1).
 This is a rare, progressive condition caused by a mutation or flaw in the gene coding for the protein neurofibromin 1.
 NF-1 is usually diagnosed in early childhood and appears in an estimated one out of every 3,000 infants.
 It is characterized by changes in skin coloring (pigmentation), neurologic and skeletal impairments and risk for development of benign and malignant tumors throughout life.

-It is approved specifically for children who have symptomatic, inoperable plexiform neurofibromas (PN), which are tumors involving the nerve sheaths (coating around nerve fibers) and can grow anywhere in the body, including the face, extremities, areas around the spine and deep in the body where they may affect organs.
-Between 30% and 50% of children born with NF-1 develop one or more PNs.
+It is approved specifically for children who have symptomatic, inoperable plexiform neurofibromas, which are tumors involving the nerve sheaths (coating around nerve fibers) and can grow anywhere in the body, including the face, extremities, areas around the spine and deep in the body where they may affect organs.
+Between 30% and 50% of children born with NF-1 develop one or more plexiform neurofibromas.